 4. Use of the Norwegian Diving and Treatment Tables for petroleum related diving inshore and offshore: The Norwegian diving and Treatment tables are used for all surface oriented diving, but with bottom time limitations as presented in the Chapter “Prevention of Decompression Illness” and marked in the tables by a thick horizontal line.
-In addition to this, the dive program shall be designed to ensure that the diver has one day without diving deeper than 9 m for every four days of diving (alternatively 9 m equivalent air depth).
-Diving to depths shallower than 9 m (or 9 m equivalent air depth) is accepted for air as well as SurDO2 dives.
+In addition to this, the dive program shall be designed to ensure that the diver has one day (calendar day) without diving for every four days of diving.
+However, diving to depths shallower than 9 m (or 9 m equivalent air depth) is accepted for air as well as SurDO2 dives.

+5. Use of Nitrox for petroleum related diving inshore.
+Norsok U-103 (3rd ed, 2014) provide particular guidance for Nitrox diving.
+In such cases maximum allowed bottom time should be stipulated based on the equivalent air depth.
+On the other hand, decompression should be completed according to the actual diving depth if the bottom time exceeds the bottom time limitation.
+This may commit for extensive in-water decompression.
+We dissuade against more than 35 min of in-water decompression.
+The practical consequences of this guidance is described in the example provided in the next paragraph.
+Please recognize that Norsok standards are revised regularly and this clause has been subjected to discussion.

 5. An example: PROBLEM: A large diving project is to be undertaken at an onshore petroleum pipeline reception facility.
 The diving is planned for a water depth of 32 metres.
 The diving procedures should comply with Norsok U-103.
 Which alternatives should be considered in the planning phase?
 SOLUTION: Using air as a breathing gas, the closest table depth will be 33 m.
 According to Norsok U-103 the bottom time limitation is 40 min at this water depth (25 min of decompression time).
 An alternative may be to choose Nitrox. pO2 shall not exceed 1.5 Bar so Nitrox 36 will be slightly too hyperoxic.
 From the standard gas mixtures we therefore choose Nitrox 32.
 This will give an EAD of 26,2m at the actual dive depth of 32 m, allowing decompression to be planned according to the 27 m table.
 This will extend bottom time to 60 min.
 NORSOK U-103 Rev 3 mandate decompression according to the actual diving depth (33 m table).
 Because in-water decompression should be restricted to 35 min, the maximum allowed bottom time will be restricted to 45 min using Nitrox 32 and in-water decompression.
 If the dive is planned as a SurDO2 dive, little is gained if air is used as a breathing gas – the bottom time is still restricted to 40 min and decompression time will be 38 min.
 Choosing Nitrox 32 will allow extension of the bottom time to 60 min with 73 min decompression time.
 Note.
 This example is valid for NORSOK U-103 Rev 3 (2014).
-The standard is expected to be revised during 2017.
+The standard is expected to be revised during 2019.